 For those times where you have to get back to civilization, cycling typically isn’t a common form of transportation used in cities, so you want to be especially careful when cycling in town.

-Accidents happen all the time, so for those occasions that you do have to go into town for something, you want to, of course, be careful, but you also want someone who will fight for you in case an emergency does occur.
+Accidents happen all the time, so for those occasions that you do have to go into town for something, you want to, of course, be careful, but you also want someone who will help in case an emergency does occur.

-These particular power sources are not cheap and can be quite expensive to install, so make sure you do your research on which power option is best for you, and which one can fit into your off-the-grid budget.
+These particular power sources are not cheap and can be quite expensive to install.
+Therefore, make sure you do your research on which power option is best for you, and which one can fit into your off-the-grid budget.

 Keep in mind not just the purchase price, but also the costs of maintenance on the electrical and mechanical parts of the power source.